JereKuusela/valheim-infinity_hammer/README.md

 See [tools.md](tools.md) for more information.

+## Permissions

+- Supports Server Devcommands permissions system.

+See [permissions.md](permissions.md) for more information.

 ### Configuration

 There are lots of customization available.
 The simplest way is to install Configuration Manager mod but you can modify the setting file directly too.